South Carolina

 How long does South Carolina keep bodycam footage?

-Section 23-1-240 sets a floor rather than a single uniform period: recordings that are non-investigative, not tied to an arrest, and not part of an internal investigation must be kept for a minimum of 14 days.
-Recordings that do involve an investigation, an arrest, or internal review instead follow the state's general Preservation of Evidence Act and any applicable expungement law, which can require much longer retention depending on the case.
+Section 23-1-240 itself sets no retention period; it only directs the Law Enforcement Training Council to develop guidelines covering the retention and release of data.
+The LETC's Body-Worn Camera Guidelines, issued December 7, 2015, set that floor: recordings that are non-investigative, not tied to an arrest, and not part of an internal investigation must be kept for a minimum of 14 days.
+Recordings of an arrest or an offense listed in the state's Preservation of Evidence Act, or covered by an applicable expungement law, instead follow the retention requirements in those laws, which can require much longer retention depending on the case.

 Is it illegal to record police in South Carolina?